hypergraphql/hypergraphql/README.md

 Note that HyperGraphQL supports also federated querying over a collection of SPARQL endpoints, although the current prototype implementation requires further optimizations.
 The federation is achieved by associating predicates with different SPARQL endpoints.

+## Execution

+To minimise the number of return trips between HyperGraphQL server and RDF stores, the original GraphQL query is translated into possibly few SPARQL CONSTRUCT queries necessary to fetch all the relevant RDF data.
+The further transformation of the data into  HyperGraphQL responses is done locally by the HyperGraphQL server.
+When the query requests data from a single SPARQL endpoint, only one SPARQL CONSTRUCT query is issued.

 ## Demo

 A live demo of the HyperGraphQL server configured as in this repository is available at: [http://hypergraphql-demo/graphiql](http://104.154.59.211:8009/graphiql)

+## License

+This software is released under the Apache 2.0 license.
+See [LICENSE.TXT](LICENSE.TXT) for license details.

 ## Contact